18016406/AMLS_21-22_SN18016406/README.md

   image               -----Folder containing all images for testing (images given by the zip files in 3 parts)

   normalized          -----Empty folder where normalized images will be saved into

-  edged               -----Empty folder where edge detected images will be saved into

   testimage	          -----Empty folder to put in images not in training set to use model(s) on